Here are the best ways of getting to the Kvarner Riviera from the UK, Ireland and Europe, with flights, bus and train options.

 Flights from the UK to Rijeka

 Note: Rijeka Airport is actually near Omisalj on the island of Krk.
 However, it is an easy transfer to Rijeka and other places in the Kvarner Riviera.
 See the airport website for bus timetables (under the “How to Find Us” heading).
+See our guide on Getting to and from Rijeka Airport to the best ways of transferring once you land.

 If you want a few more options for reaching this part of Croatia if you’re travelling from the UK, the best idea would be to fly to Trieste in Italy (see below) and travel to Rijeka from there.
-Alternatively, you could fly to Zagreb itself and then utilise the daily Croatia Airlines bus which transfers passengers direct from Zagreb Airport to Rijeka (no need to go to Zagreb Bus Station!).
+Alternatively, you could fly to Zagreb itself and then utilise the daily Croatia Airlines bus which transfers passengers directly from Zagreb Airport to Rijeka (no need to go to Zagreb Bus Station!).
 See Flying via Zagreb.

 If you’re travelling during spring/summer, you can also fly to Pula Airport, transfer to the main bus station in town and then take one of the numerous daily buses from there to Rijeka.
-See our Getting to Istria page for details of flights from the UK and Europe to Pula, and search for bus timetables on the Autotrans website.
+See our Getting to Istria page for details of flights from the UK and Europe to Pula, and search for bus timetables on the Arriva website.

 Getting to the Kvarner Riviera via Italy